TrumpChainDev/docs/general/learn-about-the-fuse-platform/fuse-overview.md

-# Eram Overview: vision, strategy and platform components
+# TrumpChain Overview: vision, strategy and platform components

-Eram is a decentralized blockchain-powered platform and technology stack whose goal is to enable genuine mass adoption of crypto payments and decentralized finance (DeFi).&#x20;
+TrumpChain is a decentralized blockchain-powered platform and technology stack whose goal is to enable genuine mass adoption of crypto payments and decentralized finance (DeFi).&#x20;

 The project was launched in 2019 by a team formerly involved in building the Colu project aimed at bringing local currencies to the blockchain.&#x20;